Mick Harvey (umpire)

 Clarence Edgar "Mick" Harvey (17 March 1921 – 6 October 2016) was a first-class cricketer and Australian Test cricket umpire.
 He was the brother of Test batsmen Merv and Neil Harvey.
-He was born in Newcastle, New South Wales and died in Brisbane, Queensland.
+He was born in Newcastle, New South Wales, and died in Brisbane, Queensland.

 Harvey made his first-class debut in 1948–49, playing in the first three matches of the season for Victoria as an opening batsman.
-However, he was unproductive, scoring only 91 runs at a batting average of 15.16, and was dropped.
+However, he scored only 91 runs at a batting average of 15.16, and was dropped.
 He moved to Queensland the following season in search of more opportunities and was selected in one match.

 Harvey had his best first-class season in 1950–51, scoring 490 runs at 37.69, including his maiden first-class century against a full-strength New South Wales team with several Test bowlers.
 However, he struggled the following season and was dropped, and did not play a single first-class match in 1952–53.
 Recalled the following season, he overcame a slow start to score two centuries later in the summer to end with 421 runs at 38.27 for the summer.
 After a poor season, Harvey was dropped late in the 1955–56 season.

-Harvey was dropped after two matches in 1956–57, ending his first-class career.
+He was dropped after two matches in 1956–57, ending his first-class career.
 After his playing career was over, Harvey took up umpiring, and made his first-class debut in 1974–75.
-He became a regular official over the next few seasons and then broke into international umpiring in 1978–79.
+He regularly umpired in first-class matches over the next few seasons and then broke into international umpiring in 1978–79.
 In that summer, Harvey stood in two One Day Internationals (ODIs) and one Test.
 The following season he made his final appearances at international level, presiding over another Test and four ODIs.
 His last season of top-level domestic umpiring was in 1981–82 during which he officiated in two matches.
 He finished his career having presided over 31 first-class and 13 List A matches.